Linear motor: Low acceleration

 Because of these properties, linear motors are often used in maglev propulsion, as in the Japanese Linimo magnetic levitation train line near Nagoya.
 However, linear motors have been used independently of magnetic levitation, as in the Bombardier Innovia Metro systems worldwide and a number of modern Japanese subways, including Tokyo's Toei Ōedo Line.

 Similar technology is also used in some roller coasters with modifications but, at present, is still impractical on street running trams, although this, in theory, could be done by burying it in a slotted conduit.

 Outside of public transportation, vertical linear motors have been proposed as lifting mechanisms in deep mines, and the use of linear motors is growing in motion control applications.
 They are also often used on sliding doors, such as those of low floor trams such as the Alstom Citadis and the Socimi Eurotram.
 Dual axis linear motors also exist.
 These specialized devices have been used to provide direct X-Y motion for precision laser cutting of cloth and sheet metal, automated drafting, and cable forming.
 Most linear motors in use are LIM (linear induction motor), or LSM (linear synchronous motor).
-Linear DC motors are not used due to higher cost and linear SRM suffers from poor thrust.
-So for long run in traction LIM is mostly preferred and for short run LSM is mostly preferred.
+Linear DC motors are not used due to their higher cost and linear SRM suffers from poor thrust.
+So for long runs in traction LIM is mostly preferred and for short runs LSM is mostly preferred.